hawtio/hawtio/docs/Configuration.md

 ##### Configuring security in Apache Tomcat

-From **hawt 1.2.2** onwards we made it much easier to use Apache Tomcat's userdata file (conf/tomcat-users.xml) for security.
+From **hawt 1.2.2** onwards we made it much easier to use Apache Tomcats userdata file (conf/tomcat-users.xml) for security.
 All you have to do is to set the following **CATALINA_OPTS** environment variable:

     export CATALINA_OPTS=-Dhawtio.authenticationEnabled=true